Sandy Morckel - President - Change Agent for Inspired Philanthropy

-An accomplished fundraising veteran, Sandy has assisted not-for-profit organizations in raising nearly $50 million in philanthropic support across the country for a wide variety of causes.
-Beginning in 1987, Sandy has held leadership positions for respected regional and national not-for-profit organizations.
-In 1996, Sandy was recruited into the fundraising consulting arena, where she played a key role in elevating the standards of major gift fundraising in a multitude of philanthropic campaigns, ranging from $500,000 - $25 million for more than 20 years.
+An accomplished fundraising veteran, community advocate and change agent, Sandy Morckel has assisted not-for-profit organizations and public/private partnerships in raising nearly $50 million in philanthropic support across the country for a wide variety of causes.
+Beginning in 1987, Sandy has held leadership positions for respected regional and national not-for-profit organizations, including March of Dimes, Arthritis Foundation, Cystic Fibrosis Foundation and Historic Charleston Foundation.

-Sandy was recognized as a Business First “Forty Under 40” Honoree in Columbus, Ohio in 1999 in recognition for her charitable and civic involvement and professional achievements.
+Sandy has been a life-long model for civic engagement.
+She was recognized in 1991 as a Business First “Forty Under 40” Honoree in Columbus, Ohio in 1999 in recognition for her charitable and civic involvement and professional achievements.
 A member of the Association of Fundraising Professionals (AFP) since 1991, Sandy is Past President of the AFP Central Ohio Chapter, and currently a member of the AFP Lowcountry Chapter.
-A Rotarian since 1993, Sandy is Past President of the Rotary Club of Dublin AM and is currently Membership Chair of the Historic Rotary Club of Charleston.
-She serves as a founding member of the TEDxCharleston Steering Committee, board member of Save More Kids, special advisor to The Sophia Institute and a founding member of the Leadership Team for Social Justice and Racial Equity Collaborative: Transforming from the Inside Out.
-She is married to Craig Gangloff and lives in Mount Pleasant, SC.
+A Rotarian since 1993, Sandy is Past President of the Rotary Club of Dublin AM and serves as President of the Historic Rotary Club of Charleston during their 100th anniversary year in 2019/2020.
+She is as a founding member of the TEDxCharleston Steering Committee, board member of Save More Kids, special advisor to The Sophia Institute and a founding member of the Leadership Team for Social Justice Racial Equity Collaborative.
+She is married to Craig Gangloff and lives in Mt.
+Pleasant, SC.

-An accomplished administrator and fundraiser, Frank Sonntag has been described as a “heavy hitter who can lead any organization while creating a time of extraordinary opportunity.”
-Frank possesses a broad perspective honed over decades as a leader in the nonprofit arena.
-In addition to extensive experience as a presenter and producer, his managerial expertise provides a firm foundation for developing and implementing sustainable growth strategies along with the confidence among volunteer leadership and donors vital to building organizational capacity.
+An accomplished administrator and fundraiser, Frank Sonntag has been described as a “consummate professional who can lead any organization while creating a time of extraordinary opportunity.”
+Frank possesses a broad perspective honed over decades as a leader in the nonprofit arts arena.
+In addition to extensive experience as a presenter and producer, his managerial expertise provides a firm foundation for developing and implementing sustainable growth strategies along with the confidence of volunteer leadership and donors vital to building organizational capacity.

 Sonntag has held leadership positions for respected arts and social service organizations across the country including New York Foundation for the Arts, Broadway Cares/Equity Fights AIDS, and Brooklyn Center for the Performing Arts in New York City.
-During his tenure at Dance St. Louis, he was responsible for implementing a revitalization effort that repositioned the organization in the eyes of its community while simultaneously realizing a 50 percent reduction on in inherited operating debt.
+During his tenure at Dance St. Louis, he was responsible for implementing a revitalization effort that repositioned the organization in the eyes of its community while simultaneously realizing a 75 percent reduction on in inherited operating debt.
 As Executive Director of the Parsons Dance Company, Frank was responsible for a 300 percent increase in contributed revenue and a 600 percent increase in organizational assets.
-Most recently he oversaw the final phase of fundraising, construction and operational plan development for the $42M Cowles Center for Dance & the Performing Arts in Minneapolis, among many other notable career accomplishments.
+Most recently he oversaw the final phase of fundraising, construction and operational plan development for the $42M Cowles Center for Dance & the Performing Arts in Minneapolis.